leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 ###### 3.4.1.1.3.
 Adding a Data Stream

-If an agent wishes to add a new data stream, it sets the fields in the SDP for this data stream as if this was an initial offer for that data stream (see Section 3.2.1).
+If an agent wishes to add a new data stream, it sets the fields in the SDP for this data stream as if this were an initial offer for that data stream (see Section 3.2.1).
 This will cause ICE processing to begin for this data stream.

 ##### 3.4.1.2.
 Procedures for Full Implementations